Your Shopping Cart

 7. Suit Collar

-The jacket collar won’t be comfortable if it’s too tight.
+The suit jacket collar won’t be comfortable if it’s too tight.
 However, if it’s a bad fit, you’ll have gaps where it sort of ‘tents’ out from you.
 Unfortunately, not all problems with collars happen because the neck is just too big.

 Many times, the shoulders or the body of the jacket affect how the collar fits overall.
 Collars, like shoulders, aren’t the easiest fix in a suit jacket.
-With that in mind, try to find the best fitting collar from the start.
+With that in mind, try to find the best fitting jacket collar from the start.

 A collar that fits properly won’t have large spaces between the inside of it and your dress shirt underneath.
 While the collar of a dress shirt sits on the back of your neck, you can still see if your collar fits by checking with your shirt.
 The suit collar should still touch your shirt collar, without any gaps, or bunching your shirt fabric.
+Here is a guide on how to measure neck size.

 How should suit pants fit?

-Now that you know everything about how a suit jacket should fit, let’s talk about suit pants, or dress pants.
+Now that you know everything about how a suit jacket should fit, let’s talk about suit pants, slacks, or dress pants.

 You can simply pinch the fabric on either side to check.
 It’s pretty easy to take in the leg width of suit pants, so if you’ve found the otherwise perfect pair, just call your tailor.

-9. Length and Hem
+2. Pant Length and Hem

 If pants are too short, it’s fairly obvious right away.
 Your biggest concern is likely if they’re too long.
 Depending on your personal style, you can choose the trouser break of your pants.
 The break is essentially how much, if any, fabric overlaps at the bottom of your pant leg.
 No break suit pants don’t have any fold at all, although it’s usually best to go with at least a slight break.

-Suit pants with full breaks don’t look as formal or polished as those with a more mild break, so you may choose to avoid them depending on the occasion.
+Pants with full breaks don’t look as formal or polished as those with a more mild break, so you may choose to avoid them depending on the occasion.
 You also have the option of a half or quarter break.

 A subtle break flatters any body type, and it’s always on point, no matter the occasion.
 This is another easy fix for any tailor.
 Just ask them to hem the pants to your chosen style.